Senopiece/battery_predict/README.md

 1. Encode each cycle signal into a latent vector.
 2. Model degradation dynamics across the sequence of cycle latents.
-3. Predict the next latent residual and decode next-cycle capacity mean and variance.
+3. Predict the next latent residual and decode next-cycle capacity.

 ## Environment Setup